tier4/nebula/src/nebula_ouster/README.md

 # Nebula ouster sensor package

-A minimal template sensor package for the Nebula LiDAR driver framework.
+A module extends the support Nebula driver framework to Ouster lidars and sensors.

 ## Purpose

-This package is a starting point for adding new sensor support to Nebula.
-It compiles, launches, and exercises the ROS packet/pointcloud pipeline with intentionally minimal behavior.
+This package integrates support for Ouster lidars into the Nebula framework.

-The ouster decoder does not invent fake sensor geometry.
-It only counts packets, reports a scan boundary every 10 packets, and emits an empty pointcloud for that scan.
-Replace that logic with real packet parsing and scan-cutting for your sensor.
+The ouster decoder receive packets from the sensor converts them into a Lidar scan and then into a pointcloud of Nebula point type before publishing them as a rostopic.

 ## Package structure